feature-image

 ADVERTISEMENT

-By last season, Warren Sapp was promoted to defensive pass rush coordinator whose job was to get to the QB.
+Last season, Warren Sapp was promoted to defensive pass rush coordinator, whose job was to get to the QB.
 He leaned on the same five-step technique that made him a legend with the Tampa Bay Buccaneers.
 Unfortunately, Colorado’s defense didn’t exactly thrive under this staff.

 ADVERTISEMENT

 Last year, Warren Sapp worked alongside DL coach Domata Peko, who already left for the Pittsburgh Steelers earlier this month.
 Just on Wednesday, DC Robert Livingston also left for the Denver Broncos to reunite with Vance Joseph.
 As it is, the structure of Colorado’s defensive staff has been torn down in the first two months of 2026.
-Deion Sanders made a DC announcement by promoting LBs coach Chris Marve to DC.
+Deion Sanders made an announcement by promoting LBs coach Chris Marve to become the new DC.

-Losing Warren Sapp comes with its stings.
+Losing Warren Sapp comes with its own downsides.
 Colorado lost star power as the presence of Hall of Fame names on staff was a real recruiting pitch.
+The man compiled 96.5 career sacks by the time of his retirement and got Tampa its first Superbowl.
+Along with Lee Roy Selmon and teammate Derrick Brooks, Sapp is one of just three players to have their numbers retired by the Buccaneers.
 One season ago, he seemed locked in with Deion Sanders to pursue championship titles.
 So what changed that he’s suddenly leaving?

 ADVERTISEMENT